vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/13A_TEXTS_QUOTED_BY_JAYARATHA.md

 VII/3132
 VII/3403
 17. C. Elizabeth has procured MS of this text as well as that of the Unmatta-bhairava Pañcānga and has been awarded doctorate for her excellent work thereon by the University of Paris.
 18. This is a doubtful reference.
-If, however, it stands for the Urdhvatantra, our attention is caught by one Urdhvämnāyatantra whose several incomplete MSS have been listed in several collections (5962 at Royal Asiatic Society of Bengal; 923 at Bangiya Sahitya Parisad, Calcutta; 4894 at Raghunatha Temple Library, Jammu; 24719, 24733 and 24779 at S. Sanskrit University, Varanasi).
+If, however, it stands for the Urdhvatantra, our attention is caught by one Urdhvāmnāyatantra whose several incomplete MSS have been listed in several collections (5962 at Royal Asiatic Society of Bengal; 923 at Bangiya Sahitya Parisad, Calcutta; 4894 at Raghunatha Temple Library, Jammu; 24719, 24733 and 24779 at S. Sanskrit University, Varanasi).
 See Tã.Sã. p.
 84.APPENDIX-13(A)
 Uttaphullaka(-mata)19 (A)s51
 1/42
 II/42